Holding It All Together: Navigating Success in San Francisco’s Fast Lane

 The Trap of Comparison

-Even when you’re doing everything “right,” it’s easy to feel behind in a city where success is often loud and performative.
-Startups are launched.
-Homes are bought.
-Resumes are stacked.
-Social media scrolls can turn into silent reckonings—shouldn’t I be further along by now?
+Even when you're doing everything "right," it’s easy to feel like you’re falling behind in a city where success is so loud and on display.
+People launching startups, buying homes, collecting credentials—and one quick scroll through social media can leave you wondering—shouldn’t I be further along by now?

 A meaningful measure of success living in San Francisco often goes beyond status or income.
 Here are a few ways people in SF might define success—emotionally, practically, and personally: